Multi-particle quantum walks and Fisher information in one-dimensional lattices

 We illustrate the BOs for fermionic systems in the left panel of Fig.\ref{Fig4}.
 For a weak interaction, i.e. $|V|<1$, particles independently undergo a single-particle BO with the amplitude $4J/F$ and the temporal period $t_B=2\pi/F$ (frequency $\omega_B=F$) \cite{Kosevich1,Zhang1}.
-When $|V|$ increases, i.e. $|V|>1$, two inner BOs appear successively with smaller amplitudes and shorter periods.
+When $|V|>1$, two inner BOs appear successively with smaller amplitudes and shorter periods.
 From outer to inner there are BOs of the SSs, 2BSs and 3BSs, respectively.
 Upon further increasing the attraction, the two outer BOs gradually fade away and only the BO of the 3BSs remains, see \cite{Supplemental}.
 In order to analyze the periodicity, we introduce a density difference $O(t)=\sum_{j}|n_j(t)-n_j(t=0)|/L$.
-From the Fourier transformation $O(\omega)$, we observe the characteristics periodicities of $t_\mathrm{B}/2$ and $t_\mathrm{B}/3$ (or frequencies $2\omega_B$ and $3\omega_B$) BOs for 2BSs and 3BSs, respectively, which are called fractional BOs in interacting systems \cite{Dias1,Khomeriki1,Corrielli1}. $O(\omega)$ presents the relative weights of BO modes with different frequencies when the attraction increases.
+From the Fourier transformation $O(\omega)$, we observe the characteristics periodicities of $t_\mathrm{B}/2$ and $t_\mathrm{B}/3$ (or frequencies $2\omega_B$ and $3\omega_B$) BOs for 2BSs and 3BSs, respectively, which are called fractional BOs in interacting systems \cite{Dias1,Khomeriki1,Corrielli1}. $O(\omega)$ presents the relative weights of BO modes with different frequencies.
 In the strong coupling limit, i.e. $|V|\gg1$, the co-BO of 3BSs of fermions can be described by the effective single-particle Hamiltonian $\hat{H}^F_\mathrm{BO}=\hat{H}^\mathrm{F}_{\mathrm{eff}}+3F\sum_jjc^\dagger_jc_j$ with the BO amplitude $4J^3/(3V^2F)$, which is inversely proportional to $V^2$.
 Here the effective force is $3F$, which leads to the periodicity of co-BO $t_\mathrm{B}/3$, as well as the frequency of $3\omega_\mathrm{B}$.

-In contrast, the BOs of three bosons in the strong interaction regime show richer entanglement features, see the right panel of Fig.~\ref{Fig4}.
-The corresponding effective single-particle Hamiltonian, which describes the BOs among three mini-bands under an effective force $3F$, is given by
+Due to the quantum statistical difference, the ground-state degeneracies are different for bosons and fermions, leading to different many-body perturbation processes as well as different dynamics of the BOs, see Fig.~\ref{Fig4}.
+The corresponding effective single-particle Hamiltonian, describing the BOs among three mini-bands under an effective force $3F$, is given by

 see \cite{Supplemental}.
 We observe that the Landau-Zener tunellings display between two nearby mini-bands \cite{Breid1,Longhi1}.
 The amplitude of co-BO $\propto J/3F$ is independent of $V$, showing a larger FI than that of the co-walking of three fermions in next section.
 Consequently, the periodicity of co-BO of three bosons is $t_B/3$ and the frequency is $3\omega_B$ that provides an ideal metrological state for a precision measurement of a weak force.